nurabdi/tidydata_project/README.md

 for each activity and each subject.

 In this project i will produce:
-1.  a tidy data set,
+*   A tidy data set , "tidydata.txt"
+*   A final script that can run the anaysis, "run_analysis.r"
-2.   a link to a Github repository with the script for performing the analysis
+*   A link to a Github repository with the script for performing the analysis
-3.  a code book ,"CodeBook.md" , that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+*   A code book ,"CodeBook.md" , that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-4. README.md file.
+*   README.md file.